Calamari/BehaviorTree.js/readme.md

     <script src="btree.min.js"></script>

-If you happen to fiddle around in the and need a minified version of the modified code, you can minify the code through a rake task provided in this package.
+If you happen to fiddle around in the codebase and need a minified version of your modified version, you can minify the code through a rake task provided in this package.

     bundle
     rake minify

-Or if you do not have `bundler` installed, you can install the gem by yourself:
+Or if you do not have `bundler` installed, you can install the needed gem for minification by yourself and then run the rake task:

   gem install uglifier
   rake minify